-One of the most commonly asked questions from our customers is the topic of shear rates and what to expect when dealing with various applications.
+One of the most commonly asked questions we receive from our clients is centered around the topic of shear rates and what to expect when dealing with various applications.
 Now most of you have a general idea on what shear rate means, but we want to take it one step further and illustrate several key components when dealing with shear rates.

 So learn how you can properly estimate shear rate and confidently select the desired parameters in your sample measurement.
-To learn more, join us for the upcoming webinar so that you can design your experiments to get the most out of your viscosity measurements.
+Know more about your sample early on to prevent any issues later on.

 Topics covered will include:

-- What is shear rate and why is it so important?
+What is shear rate and why is it so important?

-- Simple ways to estimate shear rates for various applications.
+Simple ways to estimate shear rates for various applications.